Tesla Stock Just Made A Massive Move: What Everyday Investors Need To Know Right Now

 Tesla (TSLA) is once again dominating financial headlines, and retail investors are paying close attention.
 Following a massive recent move in the stock’s price, many are wondering: Is this the start of another historic run, or a temporary spike before a correction?

-As an everyday investor, it's easy to get caught up in the FOMO (Fear Of Missing Out) when a popular stock surges.
+As an everyday investor, it’s easy to get caught up in the FOMO (Fear Of Missing Out) when a popular stock surges.
+Similar single-session moves have hit other tech names recently — Intel jumped 25% in a single day after its Q1 earnings beat, and Apple surged in search interest after its CEO announcement.
 Here is a rational, evidence-based look at what’s driving TSLA stock right now and how you should approach it in your portfolio.

 What’s Driving the Latest TSLA Surge?